pysaurav/nyfolio/content/product/ai-act-eu.md

 Non-compliance with certain AI practices can result in fines up to 35 million EUR or 7% of a company's annual turnover.

-However there are few exemptions for followings: being systems used for military, defense or national security purposes, Purpose of scientific research and development Research, testing or development activity regarding AI models prior to their being placed on market personal or non-professional activities
+However there are few exemptions for followings:
+- being systems used for military, defense or national security purposes,
+- Purpose of scientific research and development
+- Research, testing or development activity regarding AI models prior to their being placed on market personal or non-professional activities
-AI systems released under free and open-source licenses unless they are high-risk.
+- AI systems released under free and open-source licenses unless they are high-risk.

 ## Reflections
+My opinions on the regulations as of today are:

 - The AI Act primarily concentrates on high-risk AI systems to ensure robust regulatory stand and seems to have softer sides on low risk categories probably with an intent to promote innovation.
 - Limited focus on emerging domains like generative AI suggests further enhancements may be needed to pace up with the evolving scenario and where the market is heading.